Klamath River: Recreation

-Whitewater rafting and kayaking are popular recreational activities along the upper Klamath River below the J.C.
-Boyle Dam, and also along the lower Klamath River downstream of the town of Happy Camp.
+Whitewater rafting and kayaking are popular recreational activities along the upper Klamath River, and also along the lower Klamath River downstream of the town of Happy Camp.
 There are long stretches—over 100 mi in one instance—of Class I–II whitewater rapids, while there are some Class III–IV rapids in some of the narrower stretches.
+After the dam removal, a number of new rapids have become available.
 Beyond Weitchpec, the river slows down into a wider, deeper channel.
 About 13 mi of the river is designated Wild, and 175 mi Recreational.

 Sport fishing is also popular on the Klamath River, with steelhead trout being the most popular, though Chinook salmon are also highly sought after when low salmon returns do not prevent fishing.
 A fly fishing guide said that the Klamath was one of the most productive steelhead rivers on the West Coast of the United States.

 Recreational gold mining is popular along the Klamath and some of its tributaries, including the Salmon and the Trinity.
 Although simple methods such as panning are still used, some methods use suction pumps—a practice involving turning over deposits of sediment and spreading them in order to find gold.
 Debates over the practice, which opponents contend damage water quality (mercury) and fish habitat, continue.
 Since at least 2016, suction dredge mining is banned in California.

-A variety of national forests and wildlife preserves—including the Klamath National Forest, Six Rivers National Forest, Klamath National Wildlife Refuges Complex, and Lower Klamath National Wildlife Refuge—are located in the Klamath River watershed.
-The Klamath National Forest is located in Siskiyou County with a small portion in Oregon, and Six Rivers National Forest is located in the southern Klamath watershed, mostly in the Trinity River watershed.
-The latter two are located in the Upper Klamath Lake-Lower Klamath Lake area.
-Lava Beds National Monument, which contains a large array of lava tubes and formations, is also in the Lower Klamath Lake area, to the south of the remnants of the lake.

-Iron Gate Dam is the lowermost dam on the Klamath River and effectively cuts off migration and spawning habitat of more than 675 kilometers of the Upper Klamath Basin.
-These dams cut off opportunity for recreation, like guided salmon fishing, in the Upper Klamath Basin.
-The four major Klamath River dams are on course for removal in the near future.
-Once these dams are removed they may provide many new opportunities for Tourism development.
-The hydrology of the river may change dramatically once the dams are removed, this may create new rapids and areas in which NEAT (Nature, Environmental, and Adventure tourism) can take hold and provide more economic opportunities for local residents of the Klamath Basin.